markatots/qMaruPL/README.md

 This qlik extension allows you to show custom tables.
 You can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146482600-010bf953-3b80-4056-b259-f1762804cda2.png)
-Small and medium-sized businesses in Japanese really love such complicated tables.
+Small and medium-sized businesses in Japan really love such complicated tables.

 # Get started